live-keys/livekeys/doc/pages/static-items.md

 It's important to note that a state is kept alive between multiple compilations as long as the state is being used in each successful consecutive compilation.
 (If the compilations contain errors, then the state cleaning process does not get triggered).
-If we were to delete the `VideoCapture` or switch it to a different file, then the state associated with the previous file would not be used, making Live CV take note of that and clearing the unused space.
+If we were to delete the `VideoCapture` or switch it to a different file, then the state associated with the previous file would not be used, making Livekeys take note of that and clearing the unused space.
 So if we were to come back to the same file, then the progress made previously would be lost again.

 In terms of importance, static items can be used in all kinds of scenarios where the user would like to keep a